nodalida2021/nodalida2021.github.io/sponsor.md

 5000€

-* PLATINUM level with a 5 minute presentation / advertisement slot before one of the two invited talks, addressing all the participants of the conference. **Note: only two PLATINUM-PLUS sponsorships are available and are assigned on a first-come basis.**
+* PLATINUM level with one extra full registration (totalling 3 full registrations) and a 5 minute presentation / advertisement slot before one of the two invited talks, addressing all the participants of the conference. **Note: only two PLATINUM-PLUS sponsorships are available and are assigned on a first-come basis.**

 ## PLATINUM